-How do the acquisition laws work in real world situations?
+How does US Citizenship Through Parents work in real world situations?
 Consider the following example: Mr. Suerte was born in the Philippines in 1944.
 Both of his parents were born in the Philippines.
 Mr. Suerte arrived in the U.S. in 1980 as a tourist.
 He proceeded to work in the U.S. without permission, and was apprehended by the Immigration Service.
 Just when things looked hopeless, it was learned that Mr. Suerte’s maternal grandfather was a U.S.-born veteran of the Spanish-American War.

 Did Mr. Suerte’s mother acquire U.S. citizenship through her father?
 She was born in 1917.
 The law in effect at that time simply provided that a child born abroad to a U.S. citizen father would acquire citizenship at birth if the father had resided in the U.S. at any time prior to the child’s birth.
 Since Mr. Suerte’s grandfather had previously resided in the United States, Mr. Suerte’s mother had acquired citizenship at birth.

 Did Mr. Suerte acquire U.S. citizenship at birth through his mother?
 The 1940 Act, which was in effect at the time of Mr. Suerte’s birth, provided that if the child had one citizen and one alien parent, the citizen parent must have resided in the U.S. or its outlying possessions prior to the child’s birth for a minimum of 10 years, at least 5 of which were after the parent’s 16th birthday.